Build multi-tenant RAG with Neon's database-per-user model — no nosy neighbors, max isolation, minimal costs

 • A properly named database.
 For example, if you are migrating a database named sakila, you might want to create a database of the same name in Neon.
 See Create a database for instructions.

-• Neon's Free Tier supports 500 MiB of data.
+• Neon's Free Plan supports 500 MiB of data.
 If your data size is more than 500 MiB, you'll need to upgrade to one of Neon's paid plans.
 See Neon plans for more information.

 Also, a close review of the Pgloader MySQL to Postgres Guide guide is recommended before you start.
 This guide will provide you with a good understanding of pgloader capabilities and how to configure your pgloader configuration file, if necessary.